Berkeley Macintosh Users Group: BMUGnet/PhoneNET

 Farallon PhoneNET and Apple LocalTalk transceivers.
 Both connected computing devices (like Macintoshes and LaserWriter printers) with Apple Desktop Bus ports to LocalTalk local area networks.
 The Farallon transceiver did so over ANSI/TIA-568 standard structured cabling plants, while the Apple transceiver used a short-range proprietary daisy chain.

 One of the early successes for the group was BMUGNet, a variant of Apple's LocalTalk system which used standard telephone wires to connect Macintosh computers together in a local area network.
 Wiring plans were initially published in the Fall 1985 BMUG Newsletter, but members could purchase adapters assembled by the group.
 Co-founder Reese Jones branched the production off as the commercial business Farallon Computing in 1986, renaming the product PhoneNet.
 The group invented other subsequent low-cost hardware kits as well... the 1991 introduction of the low-cost Mac LC prompted BMUG to begin offering a $12 VGA monitor adapter.
 MacRecorder, the first audio input device for the Macintosh, was also first released in 1985 as a BMUG kit, before being productized by Farallon and then Macromedia.

 Weekly meetings

-BMUG was famous for lively meetings, "We are in the business of giving away information" motto, "BMUG Awards", its great MacWorld Expo get-togethers, CD and book publishing, 400+ page biannual "newsletters" akin to the Whole Earth Catalog, and one of the largest shareware collections for Macintosh Public domain software sold to members and customers on floppy disks.
-These meetings are often cited by tech notables as their introduction to technology.
+BMUG was famous for meetings, "We are in the business of giving away information" motto, "BMUG Awards", its MacWorld Expo get-togethers, CD, and book publishing, 400+ page biannual "newsletters" akin to the Whole Earth Catalog, and the shareware collections for Macintosh Public domain software sold to members and customers on floppy disks.
+These meetings are cited by some tech notables as their introduction to technology.

-BMUG hosted an enthusiastic weekly Thursday night meeting with questions and answers, and software demonstrations by vendors, followed at the end by a raffle.
-Notable speakers included: Steve Jobs, Guy Kawasaki, Ted Nelson, Heidi Roizen, Andy Hertzfeld, Bill Atkinson, Jean-Louis Gassée, Marc Benioff, Melinda Ann French (Gates) and Bill Gates.
+BMUG hosted a weekly Thursday night meeting with questions and answers, and software demonstrations by vendors, followed at the end by a raffle.
+Speakers included Steve Jobs, Guy Kawasaki, Ted Nelson, Heidi Roizen, Andy Hertzfeld, Bill Atkinson, Jean-Louis Gassée, Marc Benioff, Melinda Ann French (Gates), and Bill Gates.